 Launch Run Command.
-In it, type shell:programs and then press “Enter” key.
+In it, type shell:programs and then press the “Enter” key.

 You can see the Windows System folder.
 Open it and there you can view the “Control Panel” shortcut.
 Copy it.

-Provide name as Control Panel and then hit “Enter” key.
+Provide the name as Control Panel and then hit the “Enter” key.

-Note: If you want to remove Control Panel from the context menu, remove the Control Panel key you’ve created above.
+Note: Want to remove Control Panel from the context menu?
+Remove the Control Panel key you’ve created above.